krzentner/language-world/data/text-davinci-003/chain_md/drawer-close-1.md

     Steps:  1.
-Put gripper roughly around the drawer handle  2.
-Push the drawer closed
+Put gripper below drawer handle  2.
+Drop gripper around drawer handle  3.
+Push the drawer close To close the drawer, we need to keep the gripper below the drawer handle while we move it around.
+    - When the robot's gripper is not below drawer handle and the robot's gripper is not around drawer handle, the robot should put gripper below drawer handle.
-    If the gripper is not near the drawer handle, move it to the drawer handle.
-We don't need to be careful about the direction, since the drawer is large and we're just pushing it (unlike when opening the drawer).
+    Now that the gripper is below the drawer handle, we should be able to grab the drawer handle by moving the gripper up around it.
-- When the robot's gripper is not near the drawer handle, the robot should grab drawer handle.
+    - When the robot's gripper is below drawer handle and the robot's gripper is not around drawer handle, the robot should put gripper around drawer handle.
-If the drawer is aligned with the gripper as seen from in front, we can push the drawer closed.
+    Once the gripper is around the drawer handle, just push the drawer close.
-- When the robot's gripper is forward aligned with drawer handle, the robot should push drawer closed.
+    - When the robot's gripper is around drawer handle, the robot should push towards drawer.